spglib/spglib/cmake/README.md

 ## How to configure the spglib library

-The configuration is done by passing cmake options and environment variables at the configuration stage, i.e.:
+The configuration is done by passing CMake options and environment variables at the configuration stage, i.e.:

 ```console